-Storm Surge or Coastal Flood Warnings: both carry dangers
+Storm surge or coastal flood warnings: Both carry dangers

-Yet the imperceptible transition between ocean and river has resulted in past disagreement about how to alert for high river water.

 Storm surge warnings from the National Weather Service are issued when onshore winds drive saltwater levels up along the coast three feet or higher.
-The straightforward warning procedure does not factor in rain.
+The straightforward warning procedure does not factor in rainfall accumulation.

 The ocean reaches far upstream.
-Tides impact Satsuma in Putnam County and river salinity at the Buckman Bridge can be more than half as high as the ocean when surge pushes into Clay county.
+Tides impact Satsuma in Putnam County and river salinity at the Buckman Bridge can be more than half as high as the ocean when surge pushes into the river as it passes Clay County.

-Here the transition from surge to coastal flooding is blurred up the river because other weather factors can influence the swelling of water beyond wind.
+Here the transition from surge to coastal flooding is blurred up the river because weather factors other than wind can influence the swelling of water beyond.

 The Jacksonville National Weather Service office takes over responsibility from the National Hurricane Center Storm Surge Unit by issuing Coastal Flood Warnings for areas south of the Buckman Bridge.